th2-net/cradleapi/README.md

 Since `stream_name`:`direction` can be different for messages inside the **Grouped Batch**, batch doesn't have id anymore.

+Please note that traditional message store/extraction has been **deprecated**.

 Messages can have metadata as a set of key-value string pairs, providing additional details about the message.
 Metadata cannot be used in any search requests or filtering.